This assessment requires you to complete two tasks:

 The terms scholarly and academic are also sometimes used to indicate quality journals.

-Watch the Scholarly sources explained video – it takes under 3 minutes and features an academic from the School of Health Sciences.
+Watch the Scholarly sources explained video – it takes under 3 minutes.

 View the guide How to find scholarly sources for more information.